Book 01. Prologue to Adventure

 “Why didn’t you just cut the twigs?”
 Arro said.

-She marched on ahead of them without another word, kicking leaves and twigs aside with her sandals, but once they found a wide trail, she gave in and spoke.
+She marched on without another word, kicking leaves and twigs aside with her sandals.

-“So, you two handled that GrassWolf pretty well.”
+“You two handled that GrassWolf pretty well.”

-Faylee blinked at them.
+Faylee glanced down at Zoran.
 “Really?”

-“Yeah, we give that impression.”
+“We give that impression.”

 “My old tribe would’ve liked you.”

 Zoran narrowed his eyes.
-“Old tribe?”
+“Your old tribe?”

 “Why?”

-“Oh, yeah, we get that.”
+“Oh, yeah.
+Yeah, we get it.”

 She didn’t comment as the mood shifted.
 The two boys who’d fallen into her life seemed to lose focus a moment, so she cleared her throat and backpedaled.